system76/docs/_articles/system-firmware.md

 ![Press any key to shut down](/images/system-firmware/press-any-key.jpg)

 After the system powers off, **press the power button** to turn it back on.
-On machines running Open Firmware, the system should boot normally.
+It may be necessary to power on more than once after a firmware update.
+On machines running Open Firmware, the system should then boot normally.

 ### Disabling the ME